-Flow charts of scoping and screening processes are shown in Figs. 1 and 2.
+Flow charts of scoping and screening processes are shown in Section 2.5 of this report.

 A formal or even regulatory required/approved list of LTO-related structures and structural components does not exist in all countries.
 The completeness of the definition of the scope of LTO depends on the regulatory framework the country and phase of the implementation of LTO project.